Okipa/laravel-bootstrap-components/README.md

 </p>

 ⚠️ **THIS PACKAGE HAS BEEN ABANDONED IN FAVOR OF https://github.com/Okipa/laravel-form-components.** ⚠️
-⚠️ **Only bug fixes will be merged.
-Please consider moving to the new package.** ⚠️
+=> Only bug fixes will be merged.
+Please consider moving to the new package.

 Save time and take advantage of a set of dynamical, ready-to-use and fully customizable bootstrap form components.